johnmoses/zero-to-hero-dsa/hashes/README.md

 This is another implementation of maps

+## Maps

+Python's `dict` class has an abstraction called `dictionary` in which unique keys are mapped to associated values.
+This is why a dictionaries are sometimes called associative arrays or maps.
+For example, we can map letters of the alphabets to numbers.
+There are five basic behaviours to start with, `__getitem__`, `__setitem__`, `__len__`, `__iter__` and  `__delitem__`.

 ## Sets

 Another implementation of maps.
 Set operations including add, remove, and lookup are highly efficient, in a constant time O(1)

+A set is an unordered collection of elements, without duplicates, that typically supports efficient membership tests.
+Unlike maps, elements in a set do not have auxilary values, they are jusk keys.

+## Multimaps

+A multimap is a map when same key can be mapped to multiple values.

+## Multisets

+A multiset is a set that allows duplicate values